 A simple approach to parameter calibration is to find the parameter values that lead to the best prediction performance, in terms of the RMSE (root mean squared error).
 The function cost_rmse_pmodel() runs the P-model internally to calculate the RMSE between predicted target values (in this case GPP) and the corresponding observations.

-The implementation of cost_rmse_pmodel() allows flexibility in various ways.
-We can simultaneously calibrate a subset of model parameters and also replicate the different calibration setups in Stocker et al., 2020 GMD.
-For example, following the ORG setup, only parameter kphio is calibrated.
-Furthermore, the standard cost functions allow to calibrate to several targets (fluxes and leaf traits predicted by the P-model) simultaneously and to parallelize the simulations.
-Since the P-model is run internally to make predictions, we must always specify which values the model parameters should take, i.e. the parameters that aren’t calibrated (via argument par_fixed).
+The implementations of cost_rmse_pmodel() and calib_sofun() allows flexibility in various ways.
+We can simultaneously calibrate a subset of model parameters and also replicate the different calibration setups in Stocker et al., 2020 GMD, simply by providing the appropriate inputs as settings, par_fixed and targets to calib_sofun().
+Since the P-model is run internally to make predictions, we must always specify the values of the model parameters that aren’t calibrated (via argument par_fixed).
+For example, following the ORG setup, only parameter kphio is calibrated with below code:

 # Define calibration settings and parameter ranges from previous work